 This trip was marked by small but quite irritating disasters that had mostly to do with my equipment and the weather in Alexandroupolis.
-As this city is a coastal one the weather was hot and humid working on 300grs all cotton paper was not a good idea at all.
+As this city is a coastal one, with hot and humid climate, working on 300grs all cotton paper was not a good idea at all.
 The first week had some sudden storms too, bourinia as they are called here.
-As you understand these two can be a real problem for sketching outdoors.
+As you understand these made sketching outdoors a really troublesome task.

 Some of my sketches’ pages stuck the one on the other when I closed the sketchbook and I needed a knife to separate them and generally all the plain air landscape sketches needed double the work I usually do in order to look relatively decent.

-But enough with moaning, my sketching trip was not an 100% disaster after all.
+But enough with moaning, my sketching trip was not a 100% disaster after all.
 I came back with some decent sketches and plenty of interesting photographs from beautiful sunsets and a collection of tiny shells that I gathered at the local beaches.

 This is Alexandroupolis Lighthouse.
 This lighthouse was supposed to be placed on the edge of the city, next to the coast, but the city got larger after 1930’s and now this light house in the middle of a very nice coastal road, but quite far away from sea.

-I got a small collection of tiny shells though, that I photographed them using my cameras micro settings as they are so tiny that there was no way to sketch them without a magnify glass.Here is a sample of these photographs that you can download them all from HERE
+I got a small collection of tiny shells though, that I photographed them using my cameras macro settings as they are so tiny that there was no way to sketch them without a magnify glass.Here is a sample of these photographs that you can download them all from HERE

 And here are some of the sketches that I’ve made from these photographs.

 And that were my sketching adventures in Alexandroupolis.